wn-doolittle/caliper-spec/caliper-impl-guide.md

 - Do _not_ rely on it for grades!
 Use: list other standards & services?
 _ Do not rely on it for course and enrollment information.
 Use: list other standards & services?

+### Industry Analytics and Data Retention Standards

+TODO: Explain and link to industry best practices around ethics, data retention best practices and laws, and other stuff?
+I assume there are some good resources out there for researchers and IRB training.

+### JSON-LD

+TODO: The implementation guide probably doesn't need to dive very deeply into JSON-LD, so give some notes about what JSON-LD is and how Caliper uses it then links to Caliper docs and JSON-LD docs for further learning if necessary

 ## List of Contributors